rnrnuraln/lecture/README.md

 # Lecture
-The codes that I have written in the lecture of the school
+The codes that I have written in the lecture of the school.